mc-carlessi/mysql-ha-workshop/innodb-cluster/innodb-cluster.md

     WHERE i.NAME='GEN_CLUST_INDEX';</copy>
     ```

-    > Output, where table-id is probably different in your installation
+    > ** OUTPUT SAMPLE.
+Please note that table-id may be different in your instance

     ```
     +----------+----------------+